Wiley Park: Commercial area

 A small shopping strip is located on King Georges Road, near the Wiley Park railway station.
 The adjoining suburbs have a greater degree of commercial activity.
-The suburb is also close to the large Roselands Shopping Centre.
+The suburb is also close to HomeCo.
+Roselands.
 Also on King Georges Road, south of the train station is the Cao Dai Temple.

 Schools

 Wiley Park Public School (formerly the Years 3-6 part of Lakemba Public School until 1984) and Lakemba Public School are located on opposite sides of King Georges Road.

 Lakemba Public School was established on its present site around 1913.
 It has an "opportunity class" for Years 5 and 6 students in the region was located at the school for many years.